What Do Public Adjusters Do?

 Public Adjusters are there to tip the balance scale back the other way, to look out for the interest of the policyholder.
 No longer are you left at the mercy of a job-scared biased party.
 A PA can be hired by you, the insured, to assess the claim, negotiate* with the insurance company, and sometimes go to court (as an expert witness) to resolve your claim and get you the money you deserve for restoration of damages.

-How do I find a PA?
+How do I find a good public adjuster?

 How Our Process Works